 Social media is a great way to spread the word about your fundraising.
-It’s easy to do, free to use, and really popular:
+It’s easy to do and free to use:

-- Update your Facebook and Twitter accounts telling people what you’re doing and why.
+- Update your Facebook, Instagram, LinkedIn and Twitter accounts.
+Tell people what you’re doing, and why.
 Don’t be afraid to make it personal – people love to know the reasons behind your fundraising.

-- If you’re holding an event make the date and time as clear a possible or better still create an event on Facebook and invite people.
+- If you’re holding an event, make the date and time as clear a possible.
+Better still, create an event on Facebook and invite people!

-- If using online fundraising pages don’t forget to include a link to the page.
+- If you’re using an online fundraising page, don’t forget to include a link.

 - Follow relevant people and ask them to retweet your story – you just never know who might find out about it!

-- Don’t forget to mention us @CHSurgeryFund, we love to hear what you are up to and can share your post!
+- Don’t forget to mention @CHSurgeryFund, we’d love to hear what you’re up to and can share your post too!